George Frideric Handel: Musical education

 With respect to instruction in composition, in addition to having Handel apply himself to traditional fugue and cantus firmus work, Zachow, recognising Handel's precocious talents, systematically introduced Handel to the variety of styles and masterworks contained in his extensive library.
 He did this by requiring Handel to copy selected scores.
 "I used to write like the devil in those days", Handel recalled much later.

 Much of this copying was entered into a notebook that Handel maintained for the rest of his life.
 Although it has since disappeared, the notebook has been sufficiently described to understand what pieces Zachow wished Handel to study.
 Among the chief composers represented in this exercise book were Johann Krieger, an "old master" in the fugue and prominent organ composer, Johann Caspar Kerll, a representative of the "southern style" after his teacher Girolamo Frescobaldi and imitated later by Handel, (Note: Handel not only applied Kerll's techniques and phrases in later compositions, he imported an entire movement composed by Kerll into Israel in Egypt.)
-Johann Jakob Froberger, an "internationalist" also closely studied by Buxtehude and Bach, and Georg Muffat, whose amalgam of French and Italian styles and his synthesis of musical forms influenced Handel.
+Johann Jakob Froberger, an "internationalist" also closely studied by Dieterich Buxtehude and Johann Sebastian Bach, and Georg Muffat, whose amalgam of French and Italian styles and synthesis of musical forms influenced Handel.

 Mainwaring writes that during this time Zachow had begun to have Handel assume some of his church duties.
 Zachow, Mainwaring asserts, was "often" absent, "from his love of company, and a cheerful glass", and Handel, therefore, performed on organ frequently.
 What is more, according to Mainwaring, Handel began composing, at the age of nine, church services for voice and instruments "and from that time actually did compose a service every week for three years successively".
 Mainwaring ends this chapter of Handel's life by concluding that three or four years had been enough to allow Handel to surpass Zachow, and Handel had become "impatient for another situation"; "Berlin was the place agreed upon."
 Carelessness with dates or sequences (and possibly imaginative interpretation by Mainwaring) makes this period confused.
 (Note: Both Landon and Hogwood point out and to the extent possible correct the more obvious misstatements of facts and dates and inconsistencies of Mainwaring.
 See Landon 1984; Hogwood 1984.)